bgord/knowledge/workflow.md

 2. When it's time to review INBOX, a task can land in one of the following projects:

+2.a If a task is about to take up to 2 minutes, do it right away.

+2.b
 - Learning
   - a thing I should learn about
   - research